-We log usage data when you visit or otherwise use our Services, including our websites, applications and platform technology (e.g., our off-site plugins), such as when you view or click on content (e.g., contact information) or ads (on or off our sites and apps), perform a search or install one of our mobile apps.
+As you navigate through and interact with our Services, we may use automatic data collection technologies to collect certain information about your equipment, browsing actions, and patterns, such as when you view or click on content (e.g., contact information) or ads (on or off our sites and apps), perform a search or install one of our mobile apps.
 We use log-ins, cookies, device information and internet protocol (“IP”) addresses to identify you and log your use.

 We log your visits and use of our Services, including mobile apps.